Every Chic French Woman Knows These 8 Items Make Outfits Look Expensive

 From footwear to outerwear.

-One of the many things that draws people to French style is the way in which the outfits Parisians wear look so effortlessly expensive.
+One of the many things that draw people to French style is that the outfits Parisians wear look so effortlessly expensive.
 The reason?
-Chic French women tend to avoid overly trendy items in favor of ones that lean more classic and elegant.
-That doesn't mean they don't wear trends—they just choose them carefully.
+Chic French women tend to avoid overly trendy items in favor of ones that lean classic and elegant.
+That doesn't mean they don't wear trends.
+They just choose them carefully.

-As a Who What Wear editor, I spend a lot of time studying what French women wear, because people around the world are very interested and seemingly always will be.
-And one thing I always look out for are the specific details that make their outfits look expensive during any given season.
+As a Who What Wear editor, I spend a lot of time studying what French women wear because people around the world are very interested and seemingly always will be.
+I always look out for the specific details that make their outfits look expensive during any given season.
 Currently, there are eight items I keep noticing that the chicest French women are wearing, and I'm here to put them on your radar so that you, too, can incorporate them into your wardrobe.
-It's a mix of classic basics and trend-forward items that are easy to style and could also be described as classic.
+It's a mix of basics and trend-forward items that are easy to style and could also be described as classic.

 Satin Pants